 Admissions Process and Timeline

 All applicants must apply through the American Medical College Application Service (AMCAS).
-The deadline to submit the application is October 16.
+The deadline to submit the application is October 16, 2023.

-Weill Cornell receives over 6,000 applications for 106 positions in the entering class.
+Weill Cornell receives approximately 7,000 applications for 106 positions in the entering class.
 Each year, we interview 700-750 applicants for the M.D. program, and around 70 for the M.D.-Ph.D. program.

 - Keep your contact information current within your AMCAS application.
 Email is our primary means of communication, but also be sure to keep your address and phone current in AMCAS.